jonatasgrosman/jonatasgrosman/README.md

 Hi there :wave: !
 My name is Jonatas Grosman

-I'm just a developer that loves to code and build useful things :nerd_face:
+I'm just a geek that loves to build useful things :nerd_face:

 <!--
 I really like :coffee:, so if any of the projects I developed saved your day and you wanna thank me, you can...